Automate TLS for dynamic domains with Traefik + Hetzner DNS.

 This uses the HTTP-01 challenge.

-When Traefik asks for a cert, Let's Encrypt checks that Traefik can serve a token under /.well-known/acme-challenge/ over plain HTTP.
+When Traefik asks for a cert, Let's Encrypt checks that Traefik can serve a token under /.well-known/acme-challenge/ over plain old HTTP.

 That is why port 80 must stay open.
 The site redirects to HTTPS, but the challenge still starts over HTTP.